-Due to COVID-19, we were unable to implement strategies involving having parents and community on the campus.
-The site was also unable to hire a community assist to help with coordinating school events help to identify community agencies and businesses available to share resources with families.
-We wer inable to buy a poster maker to create informational packets, posters, and banners.
+The site was unable to hire a community assist to help with coordinating school events that help to identify community agencies and businesses available to share resources with families.

 Describe any changes that will be made to this goal, the annual outcomes, metrics, or strategies/activities to achieve this goal as a result of this analysis.
 Identify where those changes can be found in the SPSA.